Setup & First Sync

 Windows

 Download the Windows bundle.
 It is portable — no installer.
 Place RTMify Live.exe and rtmify-live.exe in the same directory and run the tray app.
+When no valid license is installed, the tray app still starts and labels the session as preview mode.

-CLI / headless
+Linux / CLI / headless

 rtmify-live [--port N] [--db path] [--no-browser] [--repo path] [--profile name]